Litigation Support for Clients

 After almost 30 years of experience as a Guardian ad Litem and litigating in custody cases, I have gained an in depth and unique perspective.
 I understand what the Guardian ad Litem and/or the judge expect in custody cases.

 My years of experience have also primed me to understand the anger, fear, intimidation and other intense emotions that clients experience when going through an ugly custody battle.
 Some people are immobilized or get overly-defensive, and many act out in unproductive and damaging ways.
 I have compassion and empathy for people going through hard times in custody disputes.
 I, however, do not believe in beating around the bush, or telling them only what they want to hear.
-Instead, I objectively offer clear, straightforward and direct feedback to clients as to how their behaviors, attitudes and actions affect their case, and I support them in what they need to do to strengthen and build their custody cases.
+Instead, I offer objective, straightforward and clear feedback to clients as to how their behaviors, attitudes and actions affect their case, and I support them in what they need to do to strengthen and build their custody cases.

 I believe that it is possible for children involved in custody battles, and their parents, to have happy endings.